OpenDataSpace-io/demo/api/README.md

 # API

-The API will be here.
+The API2 will be here.

 Refer to the [Getting Started Guide](https://api-platform.com/docs/distribution) for more information.